 Nepal’s 27 million people belong to dozens of ethnic groups.
-Newars are indigenous to the Kathmandu Valley, the sturdy Sherpas, known for their climbing skills, inhabit the Everest region.
+If the Newars are indigenous to the Kathmandu Valley, the sturdy Sherpas, known for their climbing skills, inhabit the Everest region.
 Brahmins and Chhetris are scattered across the hills and valleys while the Tamangs live in the hills surrounding the Kathmandu Valley.
 Also inhabiting the hills are the Gurungs, Limbus, Magars and Rais of the Gurkha fame.
 The Terai is home to the Maithili, Bhojpuri and Tharu people.

 Nepal’s different communities speak different languages and dialects, but Nepali is the national language, and it serves as the lingua franca of its people.
 In this linguistic diversity, there are six languages - Nepali, Maithili, Bhojpuri, Tharu, Tamang and Nepal Bhasa - which are spoken by more than half a million people as a mother tongue.
 In the urban areas and places frequented by tourists, people understand Hindi and English.

 The majority of the people follow either Hinduism or Buddhism, which since ages past have co-existed in harmony in Nepal.
 Some of the most sacred pilgrimage sites for Hindus are located here, while the Buddha was born in Lumbini, which lies to the southwest of Kathmandu.